AviatrixSystems/Docs/HowTos/aws_network_limits.rst

 It is good to know about the AWS network limits both for planning and troubleshooting: you can build your architecture that allows you to overcome these limits; it saves you time of troubleshooting when there is a failure or downtime in your network.

 For example, AWS VGW carries a hard limit of 100 BGP routes in total.
-When the BGP prefixes exceed 100, VGW randomly reset BGP session, leading to unpredictable potential network downtime.
+When the BGP prefixes exceed 100, VGW randomly resets BGP session, leading to unpredictable potential network downtime.

 AWS publishes a VPC limits at `this link. <https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html>`_